work-saddam/Reactjs/Chapter06-Exploring the world (useEffect)/Theory/Episode 06 - Theory.md

 A: Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources.
 CORS defines a way in which a browser and server can interact to determine whether it is safe to allow the cross-origin request.

+For Example, if we are on website A, and website wants to get data/resource from website B. So, our browser restrict to get data & show CORS error.
+Because both website was on differet origin.
+With the help of cors website B can tell the browser that its ok to share the resource with website A.
+And we the the help of CORS we also rectrict the malicious website to use our resource.

 ## Q: What is `async and await`?

 A: `Async`: It simply allows us to write promises-based code as if it was synchronous and it checks that we are not breaking the execution thread.
 It operates asynchronously via the event loop.
 Async functions will always return a promise.
 It makes sure that a promise is returned and if it is not returned then JavaScript automatically wraps it in a promise which is resolved with its value.